Pambula, New South Wales: Attractions

 Pambula is a significant producer of oysters.

 Sport

 Pambula has a local cricket team, the Pambula Bluedogs.
 Their home ground is located at the Pambula Recreation oval in the town's centre.
-The Pambula Sporting Complex is the home ground for the Pambula Panthers Australian Football Club.
-This club was formed in 1983.
+The Pambula Sporting Complex is the home ground for the Pambula Panthers Australian Football Club founded in 1983.
 The ground is also the home ground for the newly created soccer club, Pambula United Football Club, also known as The Penguins.
+The Merimbula-Pambula Bulldogs, though named Merimbula are based in Pambula, founded in 1924 they compete in the Group 16 Rugby League Premiership.
 Located in between Pambula and Merimbula is the 27 hole course Merimbula Golf Club.